MiguelCastillo/workit/README.md

 Flag that is true if the code reading the value is executing in a worker process.
 Otherwise the value is not defined. `isWorker` is also available in `process.isWorker`.

 ## Thanks!!

-> Currently the name workit is taken up in npm by the now defunct project (https://github.com/shannonmoeller/workit).
-But the author (Shannon) of that project has been kind enough to let me have the name.
-Once I get the name I should be able to publish this to npm, which will hopefully happen in the next few days.
+> workit used to be taken up in npm by the now defunct project (https://github.com/shannonmoeller/workit).
+The author - Shannon - of that project is amazing and let me have the name.
+Thank you, Shannon!